 14 … even so must the Son of Man be lifted up, 15 that whoever believes in Him should not perish but have eternal life.
-John 3:14-15 NKJV
+John 3:14-15 (NKJV)

 10 But when you cross over the Jordan and dwell in the land which the Lord your God is giving you to inherit, and He gives you rest from all your enemies round about, so that you dwell in safety, 11 then there will be the place where the Lord your God chooses to make His name abide.
 There you shall bring all that I command you: your burnt offerings, your sacrifices, your tithes, the heave offerings of your hand, and all your choice offerings which you vow to the Lord.
-Deuteronomy 12:10-11 NKJV
+Deuteronomy 12:10-11 (NKJV)

-The Old Testament sacrifices and offerings prescribed by God through Moses each point to some element of the coming sacrifice of Jesus Christ.
-Christ’s sacrifice was not just a temporary reminder or annual event, it was THE eternal sacrifice sufficient to atone for all the sins in the history of the world, for all those who would seek it.
+The Old Testament sacrifices and offerings prescribed by God through Moses each point to some element of the sacrifice of Jesus Christ.
+Christ’s sacrifice was not just a temporary reminder or annual event, it was THE eternal sacrifice sufficient to atone for all the sins in the history of the world, for all those who would receive it.

-Burnt offerings – Christ our substitute.
+1) Burnt offerings – Christ our substitute.

-Meal (Grain) offerings – The Loveliness of Christ
+2) Meal (Grain) offerings – The Loveliness of Christ

-Peace offerings – Christ our Peace
+3) Peace offerings – Christ is our Peace

-Sin offerings – Christ took our sinful nature upon the cross
+4) Sin offerings – Christ took our sinful nature upon the cross

-Trespass offerings – Christ took our sinful acts upon the cross
+5) Trespass offerings – Christ took our sinful acts upon the cross